-The following table sets forth our summary historical financial and operating data as of and for the dates and periods indicated.
-Our summary historical financial data as of and for the periods ended June 30, 2010 and 2009 are derived from our unaudited condensed consolidated financial statements appearing in our quarterly report on Form 10-Q for the six months ended June 30, 2010, incorporated by reference into this prospectus supplement.
-Our summary historical financial data as of December 31, 2009 and 2008 and for the periods ended December 31, 2009, 2008 and 2007 are derived from our audited consolidated financial statements for the year ended December 31, 2009 appearing in our current report on Form 8-K filed on May 26, 2010, incorporated by reference into this prospectus supplement.
+The following table sets forth our summary historical financial data as of and for the dates and periods indicated.
+Our summary historical financial data as of and for the years ended December 31, 2011, 2010, and 2009 are derived from, and should be read together with, our audited consolidated financial statements appearing in DCP's Annual Report on Form 10-K for the year ended December 31, 2011, incorporated by reference into this prospectus supplement.